This post may contain affiliate links. Please see our disclosure policy.

 Advance Preparation

-However, you can prepare the components up to 3 days in advance to get a jump start on this salad, making it a perfect salad for entertaining or busy weeknights.
+Spinach Bacon Salad is best if assembled and served immediately before serving for best results.
+That said, you can prepare the components up to 3 days in advance. making it a perfect salad for entertaining or busy weeknights.
+Follow my tips below to pull this salad together effortlessly.

-- Use the bacon grease to prepare the salad dressing and store in an airtight container in the refrigerator for up to 3 days.
+- Use the bacon drippings to prepare the dressing as directed.
+Let cool slightly and store in an airtight container in the refrigerator.

-- Place the sliced onions in a glass jar and cover with cold water, or prepare Quick-Pickled Red Onions.
-Store the jar in the refrigerator.
+- Place the sliced onions in a glass jar and cover with cold water.
+Store the jar in the refrigerator for up to 3 days, until ready to serve the salad.

 Serving Suggestions